 This one is pretty easy.
 Just give us 30 days notice and we’ll schedule a time to pick up the machine.
 If you don’t give us 30 days, you are still financially responsible for a 30-day notice.

 Item 6 – Failure to Pay:

-This is our least favorite clause, but unfortunately, we have to reclaim machines every month from customers who fail to pay on time.
+This is our least favorite clause, but unfortunately, we have to reclaim ice cube makers every month from customers who fail to pay on time.
 The bottom line is that if you miss a payment, you’ll be assessed a late payment fee.
 If you fail again, we will need to establish a new payment process.
 If you are unable to demonstrate a reliable payment history, we have the right to reclaim our machine.